jkerai1/SoftwareCertificates/Bulk-IOC-CSVs/MDA/readme.md

 ![image](https://github.com/user-attachments/assets/317f1a1e-6fd6-42c6-8ae6-89db26c21ef7)

-*Note*: Just because you fail to pass Access policy, it will still show as success in condiitonal access because Conditional Access successfully handed the session over.
+*Note*: Just because you fail to pass Access policy, it will still show as success in conditional access because Conditional Access successfully handed the session over.
 You'll need to review the Cloud App Activity Log  in these scenarios.

 ![image](https://github.com/user-attachments/assets/f137756f-8bf9-4c61-89a0-de9a5200f9be)